omeka/Documentation/source/Reference/libraries/globals/all_element_texts.rst

 .. include:: /Reference/libraries/globals/summary/all_element_texts.rst

-.. php:function:: all_element_texts(Omeka_Record_AbstractRecord|string $record, array $options)
+.. php:function:: all_element_texts($record, $options = array())

-    Return the set of all element text metadata for a record.
+    Get all element text metadata for a record.

+    :type $record: Omeka_Record_AbstractRecord|string
-    :param Omeka_Record_AbstractRecord|string $record: The record to get the element text metadata for.
+    :param $record: The record to get the element text metadata for.
+    :type $options: array
-    :param array $options: Options for getting the metadata.
+    :param $options: Options for getting the metadata.
     :returns: string|array

 *****